blahosyl/enlightened-publishing/README.md

 The Solutions subsection features colored images, only slightly tinted with the website's light main color.

-The [first image](assets/images/library.webp) shows a modern, spacious, brightly lit library, symbolising a more open and more efficient future to come.
+The [first image](assets/images/library.webp) shows a modern, spacious, brightly lit library, symbolizing a more open and more efficient future to come.
 This picture also illustrates the multitude of information and aptitudes that can be acquired during this workshop.

 ![Solutions section image 1](assets/images/library.webp)